neuronsimulator/nrn/neuron/project/project.rst

     additive.

-    The log message entered during checkin is added to the postcript stream and sent to $PRINT_CMD
+    The log message entered during checkin is added to the postcript stream and sent to :code:`$PRINT_CMD`.

-    This command is called by the :func:`ArchiveAndHardcopy` menu item in the :func:`NEURONMainMenu` which first saves the session in start.hoc and sends the entire session as standard input to this command.
+    This command is called by the :ref:`ArchiveAndHardcopy` menu item in the :ref:`NEURONMainMenu` which first saves the session in :file:`start.hoc` and sends the entire session as standard input to this command.